agius/happy_time/README.md

 HappyTime makes things easier across your app.
 It's not a replacement for anything, but it just adds bits of functionality here and there.
 Let's have a look:

-### Time Zone Names

-    ActiveSupport::TimeZone.names
+### Quick Access

+    HappyTime.zone_names

-Gives you a quick and easy list of all the named time zones that ActiveSupport works with.
+A quick and easy list of all the named time zones that ActiveSupport works with.

+    HappyTime.abbreviations

+A list of all time zone abbreviations (EST/PDT/etc).
+Zones will use "ST" if they are currently on standard time, or "DT" if they are currently in Daylight Savings Time.

+    HappyTime.zones

+An array of all time zones that ActiveSupport uses, via the TZInfoProxy objects that it produces.
+US Zones first, followed by all other zones.

 ### Validations